kiwidamien/python_slackbot/README.md

   ![Fill in create command](images/tutorial/create_command_dialog.png)
 7. You may need to reauthorize your app.
 If so, do it.

+You should now be able to call `/hibot en` and have it reply to you!

 ## Going further / customizing

+A lot of the code is boilerplate.
+If you want to add new "slash" commands, then you will need to
+* Go to `app/actions.py` and add a new action that you want to call.
+Note that you can have the same `/command` map to multiple actions (notice how if you run `/hibot help` as a command, you will get a list of languages)
+* Go to `app/__init__.py` and add a new POST request for your new command.
+This post request should call the action you created.